-Same explanation, except you have to cube the absolute exponential distance between to the two prefixes.
-I will do the same example problems as above, except as cubic problems.
+The solving process is much the same as solving problems with square units, except you have to cube the absolute exponential distance between the two prefixes.
+I will do the same example problems as in the square unit tutorial, except as cubic problems.

 Remember that cubic problems deal with volume.

 Here are the problems:

 1.00 m3 = how many cubic centimeters?

 1.00 km3 = how many cubic micrometers?

 Before going into the solutions, try them out before seeing the answers.

 First problem: The absolute exponential distance between the base unit and centi- is 102.
 Sometimes a teacher may say the exponential distance is 2.
 Be aware that the 2 is an exponent, NOT that you will be multiplying something by 2.
 In a cubic situation, we must cube it to 106.
 The reason we do this is because there are three centimeter measurements, one for each of the three sides of the cube.